luciusmagn/lambdas-and-logos/book.typ

     for the shortcomings and lack of performance of the hardware I had access to.
 ]

-I think we have forgotten what miracle it is.
+We have forgotten what miracle it is.
 You hold a device, and it can do almost everything.
 Computers have become the cornerstone of our civilization.
-We made them smaller, we made them bigger, we made them more generalized, and more specialized, we have a tendency to replace analog machinery with them, because it perhaps requires less brains to program a rice cooker with a sensors, than to design a computer-less mechanism to drive all of its functionality.
+We made them smaller, larger, more generalized, and more specialized, often replacing analog machinery with them, because it may require less effort to program a rice cooker with sensors than to design a computer-less mechanism for all its functionality.

-Increasingly, we are putting computers in appliances, smart home devices and whatever else you can think of.
-Better yet, following the Inception#footnote[Great movie, by the way] school of thought, we put computers in your computer.
+We are increasingly embedding computers in appliances, smart home devices, and countless other applications.
+Even more, following the Inception#footnote[Great movie, by the way] school of thought, we put computers in your computer.
 In your desktop or laptop, you may have a graphics card - that's a computer in your computer.
 It has a processing unit (the difference being it has a lot of somewhat specialized, weaker cores, as opposed to your CPU, which has fewer, stronger, more generalized cores), its own RAM, its own IO, and it can even execute code.

-In your CPU, there is a tiny additional computer with its own memory, CPU and IO - for Intel, the Intel Management Engine, for AMD, the Platform Security Processor.
-Being a certified hater, and heavy classic ThinkPad fan, I am more familiar with turning off the IME.#footnote[I consider it to be a backdoor] This computer inside your CPU is running a Unix-like operating system called MINIX#footnote[
+Your CPU contains a tiny computer with its own memory, CPU, and IO—Intel's Management Engine or AMD's Platform Security Processor.
+Being a certified hater, and avid classic ThinkPad fan, I am well-versed in disabling the IME.#footnote[I consider it to be a backdoor] This computer inside your CPU is running a Unix-like operating system called MINIX#footnote[
     Secretly making MINIX one of the most widespread desktop operating systems in the world.
 ], and it can talk to the internet, and see absolutely everything going on in your computer.

 But all of these computers are unified by one thing - they are running programs.
-That's why we invented computers in the first place, so that we can design algorithms, implement them, and run them.
+That's why we invented computers in the first place, so that we can design algorithms, implement, and run them.

-And, despite the efforts of Large Language Models, someone still has to write those programs.
+Despite the efforts of Large Language Models, someone still has to write those programs.
-That's the job of us, programmers.
+That's our job as programmers.
 And I love programming, and I mean the act itself.
 To me, programming is one of the ultimate creative activities, and I love exploring it.
-Over the years, I have experimented and used with over a hundred programming languages, tried different approaches, and paradigms, all in pursuit of the perfect fit.
-Nowadays, I mostly write Rust (being an early adopter), Common Lisp and Scheme.
+Over the years, I have experimented with over a hundred programming languages, explored different approaches and paradigms, all in pursuit of the perfect fit.
+Today, I primarily write Rust (as an early adopter), Common Lisp, and Scheme.
 By the end of this book, you will probably understand why. :)

-In other words, I am on an eternal quest of finding the best ideas, and finding solutions tailored to my opinions, and striving to write the most elegant code possible.
-And I am a teacher, and I want to share what I have learned to you, dear reader, so that you may write code that is more beautiful.
+In other words, I am on an eternal quest of to find the best ideas, craft solutions tailored to my opinions, and write the most elegant code possible.
+And I am a teacher, and I want to share what I have learned with you, dear reader, so you may write more beautiful code.

-This book is also a love letter to the many incredible programmers from the past, and their ideas.
-Ideas, which should be preserved and remain in working memory even today, which may be decades since their initial inception.
+This book is also a love letter to the many incredible programmers of the past and their ideas.
+Ideas, which should be preserved and remain in working memory even today, which are decades old.

 Lukáš Hozda,#linebreak()
 rennaissance man

 == About how this book is written

-This book is written as a series of topics that, I hope, flow freely from to another.
-We will start with a couple practical points to elaborate what's going on with elegant code, then talk about the importance of elegent code (and writing code elegantly -- in a nice and ergonomic manner), and then we will explore both small scale and large scale practices that make programming more elegant.
-Naturally, we also explore what it being "elegant" means.
+This book is written as a series of topics that I hope flow seamlessly from one to another.
+We will start with a few practical points to explain what makes code elegant, then discuss the value of such code (and writing it clearly and ergonomically), then explore both small- and large-scale practices that enhance programming's clarity and beauty.
+Naturally, we also explore what "elegant" means.

 I, Lukáš Hozda, write in a meandering, exploratory manner.
 I change my voice often, depending on the subject matter, sometimes more serious, sometimes less.#footnote[
-    Some parts of this book are also directly written by the co-author, Luukasa Pörtfors ] Throughout the book, you will encounter a couple departures (that will always come back to the topic at hand), to provide you with additional context, either historical context, or context about alternatives that exist to what we are presenting.
+    Some parts of this book are also directly written by the co-author, Luukasa Pörtfors ] Throughout the book, you will encounter brief tangents (always returning to the main topic) that provide additional context, whether historical or about alternatives to what we present.

-In some cases, these tangents were short enough to be contained into footnotes, and so they are there.
+When these tangents were short enough, they were placed in footnotes.
 I encourage you to read the footnotes to grasp the whole idea of what am I trying to communicate.

 #block(breakable: false)[